juliogomez/netdevops/README.md

 In [14]: bgps_nx = Bgp.learn_config(nx)
 ```

-As long as there might be (potentially) several BGP instances we receive a _list_, and need to refer to its first entry (ie. 0):
+As long as for other routing protocols (not BGP) there might be several instances we receive a _list_, and we need to refer to its first entry, numbered 0:

 ```
 In [15]: bgp_nx = bgps_nx[0]